Soviet nonconformist art

-Soviet nonconformist art was Soviet art produced in the former Soviet Union outside the control of the Soviet state.
+Soviet nonconformist art was Soviet art produced in the Soviet Union outside the control of the Soviet state.
 The art movement started in the Stalinist era and was, in particular, outside of the rubric of Socialist Realism.
 Other terms used to refer to this phenomenon are Soviet counterculture, "underground art" or "unofficial art".

 History

 1917–1932

 From the time of the Bolshevik Revolution in 1917 until 1932, the historical Russian avant-garde flourished and strove to appeal to the proletariat.
 However, in 1932 Joseph Stalin's government took control of the arts with the 1932 decree of the Bolshevik Central Committee "On the Restructuring of Literary-Artistic Organizations", which put all artists' unions under the control of the Communist Party.
 Two years later, Stalin instituted a policy that unified aesthetic and ideological objectives, which was called socialist realism, broadly defined as art that was, "socialist in content and realist in form."
 Moreover, the new policy defined four categories of unacceptable art: political art, religious art, erotic art, and "formalistic" art, which included abstraction, expressionism, and conceptual art.
 Beginning in 1936, avant-garde artists who were unable or unwilling to adapt to the new policy were forced out of their positions, and often sent to the gulag, as part of Stalin's Great Purges.